ncatlab/nlab-content/pages/8/4/3/2/22348/content.md

 an infinitely branching subtree of infinite depth satisfying ii.
 This implies that ii. and iii. are equivalent.

-Finally, let us prove our filters are well-defined.
+Finally, let us prove our $TP$-tautological filters are well-defined.
 We need only to show that the union of any two small sets $X\cup Y$ is small.
 Assume it is not small.